Dan Marino: Early years and Super Bowl appearance

 Marino was the first draft pick in the history of the United States Football League, selected by the Los Angeles Express.
 He did not sign with the team, choosing instead to sign with the Dolphins.
 After starting the season as a backup to incumbent starter David Woodley, Marino was given his first NFL start in week 6 versus the Buffalo Bills.
 Marino and Miami lost that game 38–35 in overtime.
 As a rookie, Marino set several records: he posted a 96.0 passer rating, he was selected to the Pro Bowl as a rookie, he had the lowest percentage of passes intercepted with 2.03, he was the only rookie quarterback to lead a conference in passing, and he had the highest passing completion percentage with 58.45.
+Marino was The Sporting News Rookie of the Year and was also named 2nd Team AP All-Pro; the first and still only rookie QB to be named All-Pro in the Super Bowl era.
 The Dolphins finished the season with a 12–4 record and advanced to the AFC divisional playoffs, where Marino threw two touchdown passes in his playoff debut.
 However, he also threw two interceptions as the team lost to the 9–7 Seattle Seahawks, 27–20.

 In his second season, Marino broke six NFL full-season passing records, including the records for most touchdown passes (48, surpassed by Peyton Manning in 2004) and most passing yards (5,084, surpassed by Drew Brees in 2011), and was selected as the NFL's Most Valuable Player.
+He was also voted 1984 Offensive Player of the Year, and 1st Team AP All-Pro.
 Marino led the league in completions, yards, and TD passes and the Dolphins finished with a 14–2 regular-season record, clinching home-field advantage for the playoffs.
 In the Divisional round, the Dolphins avenged their playoff loss of the previous season to the Seattle Seahawks 31–10 behind Marino's 262 passing yards and 3 touchdowns.
 The next week the Dolphins defeated the Pittsburgh Steelers in the AFC Championship Game 45–28.
 In that game, Marino set AFC Championship Game records with 421 passing yards and 4 touchdowns, despite throwing his last pass of the game with 11:07 still remaining on the clock.
-Both records still stand as of 2025.
+Both records still stand as of 2026.